-They must be restrained from rolling around and where possible, placed in the rear load compartment of the vehicle.
+They must be restrained from rolling around and, when possible, placed in the cargo area of the vehicle.

 It is recommended that if gas cylinders are frequently transported that a purpose-built carrying compartment be used.

 Ensure any transportation of gas cylinders complies with the applicable regulations.